 If you find an unusual problem during the test run, immediately stop the machine, disconnect it from power, and fix the problem BEFORE operating the machine again.
 The Troubleshooting table in the SERVICE section of this manual can help.

-The Test Run consists of verifying the following: 1) The motor powers up and runs correctly, and 2) removing switch disabling key from toggle switch functions properly.
+The Test Run consists of verifying the following: 1) The motor powers up and runs correctly, and 2) the switch disabling key disables switch properly.

 To test run the machine, do these steps: